Solar Opposites: Development

+The series initially began development at Fox in 2015.
 On August 28, 2018, it was announced that Hulu had given the production a two-season order consisting of sixteen episodes.
-The series was created by Rick and Morty co-creator Justin Roiland and Mike McMahan, who were also expected to serve as executive producers.
+The series was created by Rick and Morty co-creator Justin Roiland and Mike McMahan, who also serve as executive producers.
 It is distributed by 20th Television.
-On June 18, 2020, Hulu renewed the series for an expanded third season consisting of 11 episodes.
+On June 18, 2020, Hulu renewed the series for an expanded third season consisting of eleven episodes.
 On June 22, 2021, Hulu renewed the series for a fourth season.
 On October 6, 2022, Hulu renewed the series for a fifth season.
 On July 26, 2024, Hulu renewed the series for a sixth season.
 In March 2025, the series was confirmed to end with the sixth season.

 Writing

 The Wall in Yumyulack's room where he imprisons shrunken-down people was, as Roiland has noted, one of the duo's initial ideas for the series, as they were interested in a "B-story" that lasted the entire first season.